stefannug/stefannug.github.io/index.md

 <p>I completed my PhD in Mathematics at the University of Canterbury (New Zealand), where I worked on non-classical logic and infinitesimal analysis.
 I also hold an MSc in Computer Science from the University of Indonesia, where I was first introduced to formal verification through Hoare logic.</p>

 <p>Currently, I'm an <strong>Associate Scientist</strong> at the Institute of Computer Science, Czech Academy of Sciences, and pursuing a second PhD at ČVUT under the supervision of Stefan Ratschan.
 More broadly, I am interested in how ideas from logic, theorem proving and computer science can be combined for solving computational problems.
-My work is motivated by a desire to understand underlying mathematical structure and connect it to effective computational reasoning.</p>
+My work is motivated by a desire to understand underlying mathematical structure and connect it to effective computational reasoning, bridging mathematical foundations and practical reasoning systems.</p>

 <p><em>I am originally from Indonesia, where I first got hooked on the elegance of mathematics.
 These days, I split my time between research and wherever my curiosity takes me — whether that's chasing new ideas, exploring unfamiliar topics, or simply making new connections.</em></p>
 </div>